wengwenchao123/PDG2Seq/README.md

-# PDG2Seq: Periodic Dynamic Graph to Sequence model for Traffic Flow Prediction
+# [Neural Networks] PDG2Seq: Periodic Dynamic Graph to Sequence model for Traffic Flow Prediction
 This is the code repository for the Periodic Dynamic Graph to Sequence model (PDG2Seq).

 ## Table of Contents